Macrotocinclus

 The golden otocinclus (Macrotocinclus affinis, formerly Otocinclus affinis) is one of the smallest known suckermouth catfish, often called a 'dwarf oto'.
 Endemic to Southeast Brazil, this herbivorous, rheophilic, bottom-feeder only grows to around 4 cm in length.
 The close relatives of this small fish are often used for the purpose of controlling algae in small home aquariums, under the name Otocinclus affinis.
-In reality, they belong to the species O. vittatus, O. vestitus and O. macrospilus.
+In reality, they belong to the species O. vittatus, O. vestitus and O. macrospilus and O. huaorani.
 The real M. affinis is not present in the aquarium hobby.